 The Kansas City Chiefs traded up to select Mahomes No. 10 overall in the first round of the 2017 NFL Draft.
 Offensive players like John Ross, Corey Davis and Mitchell Trubisky went before him…

 After sitting behind Alex Smith his rookie year, Mahomes lit the NFL on fire, throwing for 5,097 passing yards and 50 touchdowns — both franchise records — while leading the Chiefs to a 12-4 record and AFC Championship Game berth against the New England Patriots.
 He earned a First-Team All-Pro nod, Pro Bowl selection, and was named both NFL Offensive Player of the Year and Most Valuable Player.

-He followed that up by beating the San Francisco 49ers in Super Bowl LIV, capturing Super Bowl MVP honors in the process.
+He followed that up by beating the San Francisco 49ers in Super Bowl LIV, capturing his first Super Bowl MVP award in the process.

 Mahomes’ first endorsement deal came, weirdly, from Hunt’s Ketchup.
 After that, historic deals with Oakley, Head & Shoulders, Essentia Water, Hy-Vee, Adidas, State Farm and DirectTV followed.
 Specific details aren’t readily available, but it’s safe to say Mahomes is rolling in the dough with plenty more opportunities to come.

 Not only that, but the 23-year-old was named the Madden 20 cover athlete, making him the third-youngest ever behind Michael Vick (Madden 04) and Odell Beckham Jr. (Madden 16).

 Even early in his career, Mahomes is already giving back to the communities that have shown him so much respect.